 Australia-ROK high-level contact is substantial and expanding, with regular meetings and contact between leaders and senior ministers.

-The Prime Minister, the Hon Malcolm Turnbull MP, met with President Park in August 2016 during the East Asia Summit in Laos.
+The Prime Minister, the Hon Malcolm Turnbull MP, met President Park in August 2016 during the East Asia Summit in Laos.
 In April 2014, then-Prime Minister, the Hon Tony Abbott MP, visited the ROK and with President Park announced an agreed vision statement for a secure, peaceful and prosperous future between the ROK and Australia.

 Other recent bilateral visits to the ROK include Mr Frydenberg in April 2016 and Mr Hunt in October 2016.